 Most apps are good, but some apps are not.
 What can bad apps do?
-(Wait for the students to respond) --> They can sell your personal information or put a virus on your phone: make your phone 'sick'.
+(Wait for the students to respond) --> They can sell your personal information or put a virus on your phone.

 Some apps are safe, but they just don't work so well.